It is very important to us that you have a wonderful stay on board; please read the information below to get the best out of your cruise.

 Binoculars: The boat has a selection of binoculars but you may wish to bring your own, as there are lots of opportunities to spot birds and other wildlife.

 Camera: Anyone with an interest in photography will have more than enough to inspire them, so ensure you bring the camera, battery and storage.
+We also have a guest photo competition each season and the winner will receive a lovely hamper.

 Food and drink: All meals, snacks and house wine with dinner are provided and there is a well stocked bar on board.
 If you wish to ensure particular food and drink items are available on board, this can usually be arranged.